syuntoku14/pytorch-rl-il/README.md

 `rlil` is a library for reinforcement learning and imitation learning research.
 **The concept of this library is based on the [Autonomous Learning Library (ALL)](https://github.com/cpnota/autonomous-learning-library/tree/master/all) and [rlpyt](https://github.com/astooke/rlpyt).**

-Some classes such as `Approximation`, `Agent` are almost the same as `ALL`.
+Some modules such as `Approximation`, `Agent` and `presets` are almost the same as `ALL`.
-For the basic concepts of these classes, see the original documentation: https://autonomous-learning-library.readthedocs.io/en/stable/.
+For the basic concepts of them, see the original documentation: https://autonomous-learning-library.readthedocs.io/en/stable/.

-Unlike `ALL`, `rlil` uses an distributed sampling method, like `rlpyt`, which makes it easy to switch between offline and online learning.
+Unlike `ALL`, `rlil` uses an distributed sampling method like `rlpyt`, which makes it easy to switch between offline and online learning.
-Also, `rlil` utilizes a library of replay buffers `cpprb` written in cpython.
+Also, `rlil` utilizes a replay buffer library `cpprb` written in cpython.

 ## Implemented Algorithms